François Ozon: 2000s

-After the Fassbinder adaptation Water Drops on Burning Rocks (Gouttes d'eau sur pierres brûlantes, 2000) came the film which made his name outside France, 8 Women (8 femmes, 2002), starring Catherine Deneuve, Fanny Ardant, Isabelle Huppert and Emmanuelle Béart.
-With its quirky mix of musical numbers and murder mystery and a production design harking back to 1950s Hollywood melodramas such as those directed by Douglas Sirk, the film became a huge commercial success.
+8 Women (2002), starring Catherine Deneuve, Fanny Ardant, Isabelle Huppert and Emmanuelle Béart, a quirky mix of musical numbers and murder mystery and a production design harking back to 1950s Hollywood melodramas such as those directed by Douglas Sirk, was his first commercial success.
+The film was nominated for Best Film, Best Director, and Best Original Screenplay at the 28th César Awards.

-In 2003, Swimming Pool, starring Charlotte Rampling and Ludivine Sagnier, was released.
-Ozon considered it a very personal film that gives insight into the difficult process of writing a novel or screenplay.
+His English-language debut, Swimming Pool (2003), starring Charlotte Rampling and Ludivine Sagnier, was considered by Ozon a very personal film that gives insight into the difficult process of writing a novel or screenplay.
+The film had its world premiere in the main competition of the 2003 Cannes Film Festival, marking his first film nominated for the Palme d'Or.